Creating a Product Vision

 Product Vision Template

-To make this easier, I’ve developed a template that can be used in most situations for developing a concise but well-structured vision statement.
+To make this easier, I created a template for developing a concise but well-structured vision statement.
 I assume you’ve already done all your research and alignment pre-work though – this is just about developing the vision statement.

 It is best to proceed in this order, to really frame the problem before describing the solution: